Are you looking for some help recording and maintaining all of your human resource documents? Are you drowning in paperwork and looking for a way out?

 It’s important to remember that, while you should analyze these documents for the betterment of your company and its employees, these records need to be confidential and compliant with the law.
 Even the best HR software in the world is only as diligent about compliance as you are.

 There are federal laws and state laws that will affect how long you have to keep certain documents for, as well as, who can access what.
-Make sure your department is compliant with both so the company does not run into legal troubles.
+Make sure your department is compliant with both so the company does not run into legal troubles.That’s why Revver allows you to automatically set who can see or manipulate documents that you have on file.
+That way, you only have to set those permissions once and Revver will apply those permissions automatically for you every time.

 Using this feature, everyone who should and could have access to this information can access it without breaking compliance.
 Additionally, you’ll never have to think about compliance again, unless there’s a change to the law.

-Suggestions Keeping and Preserving Human Resources
+Suggestions for Keeping and Preserving Human Resources

-If you understand the law, and you understand the purpose or goal of your documents, you’re ready to set up a human resource record-keeping system.
+If you understand the law, and you understand the purpose or goal of your documents, you’re ready to set up a human resource recordkeeping system.

 Here are some other suggestions, however, to help you make your job easier.